borntofrappe/fullstack-d3/README.md

 ### Scatterplot

-The second interactive demo relates to the scatterplot introduced in the second chapter, _02 Scatterplot_, and I decided to actually create two folders, to focus on event handlers first, and voronoi triangulation second (the concept is introduced to aid the selection of individual data points).
+The second interactive demo relates to the scatterplot introduced in the second chapter, _02 Scatterplot_, and I decided to actually create two folders, to focus on event handlers first, and Delaunay triangulation second (the concept is introduced to aid the selection of individual data points).

 Event handlers are included on `<circle>` elements exactly like on rectangles.